Zest-studi-o/P03-Hangman/README.md

 #### Frequent Visitor Goals

-- As a frequent visitor, I want to be able to play the game using different categories
+- As a frequent visitor, I want to be able to play the game using different categories.

 ---